GustavJaner/cheat-sheets/docs/git.md

 $ git fetch   # Update the remote branches in the local working directory
 ```

+**Note:**\
-**Note:** `fetch` only downloads the data to the local repo.
-It doesn’t `merge` it with the local branches even if they are tracking the remote branches that are updated.
+`fetch` only downloads new updates to the local repo.
+It doesn’t `merge` the updates with the local branches.
+Even if they are tracking the remote branches that are updated.

 ## PULL